ppanko/intro-to-hpc/README.md

 The provided examples are for running jobs using the [R language/environment](https://www.r-project.org/about.html).

 ## What is High-Performance Computing?
-High Performance Computing (HPC) is the use of a computing cluster or other high-performance computer (e.g., a supercomputer) to do computational jobs very very quickly.
-This is because the job may be split to run on several computers on the cluster in parallel.
+High Performance Computing (HPC) is the use of a computer cluster or other high-performance computer (e.g., a supercomputer) to do computational jobs very very quickly.
+The benefit of this approach is the efficiency of performance - the user is able to split the job to run in parallel on several nodes (computers) or several processors on a single node.

-HPC is a good tool for when you have a lot of data or need to run many analyses.
+In short, HPC is a good technique for when you have a lot of data or need to run many analyses.

 ## Getting started

 1. Get an HPCC account

     You will need to [request](https://www.depts.ttu.edu/hpcc/accounts/facultyrequest.php) an account from the HPCC to access the Quanah cluster.
-This is free and should be approved fairly quickly
+This is free and requests are approved fairly quickly.

    > Here's a link to the request form: https://www.depts.ttu.edu/hpcc/accounts/studentrequestform.php

 2. Configure ssh connection

-    Connections to the Quanah cluster are made through the "Secure Shell" (ssh) network protocol.
-Mac and Unix-like operating systems have access to ssh naturally but Windows needs some extra help.
+    Connections to the Quanah cluster are made through the "Secure Shell" (`ssh`) network protocol.
+Mac and Unix-like operating systems have access to `ssh` naturally but Windows needs some extra help.

    If you are a Windows user, you can either:
       * Download Cygwin and configure ssh ([comprehensive guide](https://docs.oracle.com/cd/E24628_01/install.121/e22624/preinstall_req_cygwin_ssh.htm#EMBSC150))